 You will assist the tour management in organizing the rehearsal and concert phases, e.g. in booking travel and hotels and in the close exchange of information with the young musicians.
 You will also take care of the distribution of information and sheet music material and look after instruments.

 On tour, you will be part of the supervising team, guiding all organizational processes.

 Social skills such as the ability to work in a team, leadership skills and communication skills are trained on a daily basis in this field of work.
 Media skills such as the use of databases and programs for text and image editing are also developed.
 Volunteers have the very special opportunity to become acquainted with the organizational structure of orchestra management within a larger institution and at the same time to gain a high level of personal experience through the project work.

-You should have the confidence to co-lead a group of young people aged 14-19 on tour.
+You should have the confidence to co-lead a group of young people aged 14 to 19 on tour.
 For this, as well as between the work phases for the office activities, a high level of communication skills, as well as precise work are required.
 Team spirit, a sense of responsibility for the young musicians and independence are important requirements for our volunteers.
 You should be interested in classical music and have experience in working with young people.

 We are looking forward to your application!

 All important details about the registration period (January 15 - March 15) can be found at the website of the supporting organization Landesarbeitsgemeinschaft Arbeit Bildung Kultur NRW e.V.
 (LAG)